FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 <a name="glossary:chargeperiod"><b>Charge Period</b></a>

-The time window in which a charge was incurred, inclusive of the start date and exclusive of the end date.
-A charge can start and/or end at any time within a charge period window.
+The time window for which a charge is effective, inclusive of the start date and exclusive of the end date.
 The charge period for continuous usage should match the time granularity of the dataset (e.g., 1 hour for hourly, 1 day for daily).
+The charge period for a non-usage charge with time boundaries should match the duration of eligibility.

 <a name="glossary:commitment"><b>Commitment</b></a>